 Says who?
 God directs from heaven not earth, Heiser is making this up.
 Who cares what Israel’s “neighbors” thought about their Gods, The true God has spoken on these other gods and has said to have nothing to do with them.
 Israel’s neighbors (their enemies) were pagans, and Israel was not, unless they backslid.
 So Heiser is actually telling people that the Genesis account is like the pagans?

 “What we’ve seen in this and earlier chapters about Eden, God, and his divine council prepares us for the answers. … We need to lay our theological systems aside, answer these questions like an ancient Israelite would have, and embrace the results.”
 (Unseen Realm)

-There it is, abandon the truth you hold on this and follow his myth.
+There it is, abandon the truth you hold on this and follow his ?Myth.
 And so we begin to address the real problem, Heiser’s ‘new’ Christianity.
-To answer like an ancient Israelite, we would go to the Bible, not other books.
+To answer like an ancient Israelite, we would go to the Bible, not other books like he suggests.

 On his website His statement of faith, showing what he believes is not fully honest because of what he teaches. https://inquisitivechristianity.org/index.php/blogs/blogs-michael-s-heiser/13-ministry-philosophy/117-statement-of-faith

 For example he teaches elsewhere that Adams sin is not passed on but he says in this statement, “the whole race was plunged into condemnation and death so that now all human beings are born with a sin nature.”